njprov/CMDA_3654_Project/README.md

 ## Part 1

-Jupyter nb to pull list of follwer relationships
+Pull list of follwer relationships

+## Part 2

+Initial analysis of network

+## Part 3

+Deeper analysis of the centrality and layout of network